Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Methods

-We identify synthetic TCs affecting Bangladesh based on their passage over one or both of the two-line segments displayed in Figure~\ref{fig:figa3}.
-ECMWF/ERA5 and GMAO/MERRA2 climate reanalyses yield 4,100 TCs for the current period (1980-2020).
-We also generate 2,000 TCs using six CMIP5 and seven CMIP6 global climate models for two time periods: 1981-2000 for historical simulations and 2081-2100 for RCP8.5 (CMIP5) and SSP5-8.5 (CMIP6) simulations.
-Overall, we generated a total of 60,800 TCs.
-Further details about this study's reanalyses and climate models are summarized in Table~\ref{tab:taba1}.
-Please see Emanuel et al.~\cite{emanuel2008hurricanes} for comparisons of downscaled TC behavior with observations across basins.
+We identify synthetic TCs affecting Bangladesh based on their passage over one or both of the two-line segments displayed in Figure~\ref{fig:figs9}.
+Overall, we generated a total of 100,200 physically consistent TCs, which is ample to resolve the tails, significantly reduces extrapolation uncertainties, and enhances the robustness of the risk assessment.

-The annual frequency of historical TC landfall in Bangladesh is estimated to be 0.7 based on the 26 events recorded in the JTWC dataset from 1980 to 2020~\cite{bhardwaj2020climatological}.
-We considered only those TCs with peak wind speeds more than the tropical storm intensity threshold (33 knots).
-We assume that this occurrence rate (0.7) represents the TC annual frequency under the current climate and that TC occurrence follows a Poisson process with arrival rate $\lambda$.
-More details about the landfall information and Poisson distribution fitting can be found in Figure~\ref{fig:figa3}.
+The catalog includes ECMWF/ERA5 and GMAO/MERRA2 climate reanalyses, yielding 4,100 TCs for the current period (1980-2020), representing 5,860 synthetic years based on the annual TC frequency of 0.7 (see Figure~\ref{fig:figs9}).
+Please see Emanuel et al.~\cite{emanuel2008hurricanes} for comparisons of downscaled TC behavior with observations across basins and see~\cite{emanuel_tropical_2021} specifically for Bangladesh.

-Climate model projections may be biased; hence, we bias correct the TC annual frequency for each climate model under the current climate through a multiplicative factor to match the observed annual frequency (0.7).
-Assuming that the bias correction calculated under the current climate can be applied to future projections, we multiply the frequency prediction for future climate by the ratio of the bias correction for the current climate.
-The original TC annual frequency for the future produced from the TC model is shown in Figure~\ref{fig:figa4}.
-The bias-corrected frequency and change information are presented in Section~\ref{BiasCorrection}.
-However, the significant variation among the model predictions reflects the general uncertainties in climate model projections of TC frequency due to systematic model differences and internal climate variability~\cite{emanuel2022tropical}.
+We also generate 2,000 TCs using six CMIP5 and seven CMIP6 global climate models for two time periods: 1981-2000 for historical simulations and 2081-2100 for RCP4.5 and RCP8.5 (CMIP5) and SSP2-4.5, SSP3-7.0, and SSP5-8.5 (CMIP6) simulations.
+We select the climate models based on the availability of climate variables and in alignment with previous study~\cite{emanuel_tropical_2021}.
+Table~\ref{tab:tabs2} summarizes additional information about this study's reanalyses and climate models.